eltonpan/zeosyn_gen/README.md

 python predict.py
 ```

 Configurations are defined in `predict.py`.
 Here, we generate synthesis recipes for the UFI zeolite with C1COCCN2CCOCCOCCN(CCO1)CCOCCOCC2 as the OSDA.
-This will automatically create a run directory at `predictions/UFI_C1COCCN2CCOCCOCCN(CCO1)CCOCCOCC2`.
+This automatically saves the generated routes at `predictions/UFI_C1COCCN2CCOCCOCCN(CCO1)CCOCCOCC2/syn_pred.csv`.
-Note: Generating 1000 synthesis routes takes ~2 min.
+Note: Generating 1000 synthesis routes **takes ~2 min**.

 ### 2. Visualizing generated synthesis recipes
-Results can be visualized in `predictions/UFI_C1COCCN2CCOCCOCCN(CCO1)CCOCCOCC2/compare_pred_and_true.ipynb` (Fig. 5a and 5e of the manuscript).
+Results can be visualized using `predictions/UFI_C1COCCN2CCOCCOCCN(CCO1)CCOCCOCC2/compare_pred_and_true.ipynb` (Fig. 5a and 5e of the manuscript).

 ## Model training and evaluation